BrianSeong99/Agglayer_v0.3FEP/README.md

 ```

 ### Execution
-1. Aggchain Proof will first verify local chain's ECDSA signature or zk proof, which will explained in the next section
+1. Aggchain Proof will first verify local chain's ECDSA signature or Validity Proof, which will explained in the next section
 2. Then it will verify the bridge constraints

 ```rust